New Jersey Enrollment Insights

 coord_flip() +

-labs(title = "English Learners Top 45% in Some Districts",
+labs(title = "English Learners Approach 45% in Some Districts",

 subtitle = "Concentrated in urban areas; under 1% in most suburbs",